Lapin0t/phd-manuscript/main/06_instances.typ

 === Patterns

-We will now define the infrastructure for patterns: first the _observable_ subset of side-annotated types, which will appear in the OGS game, then the patterns, their embedding into values, and finally the splitting of values into a pattern and a filling, together with the associated refolding lemmas.
+We now define the infrastructure for patterns: first the _observable_ subset of side-annotated types, which will appear in the OGS game, then the patterns, their embedding into values, and finally the splitting of values into a pattern and a filling, together with the associated refolding lemmas.
 In JWA